Customers currently in the duration of their trial period will not be able to download model data.

 Secondary coil’s induced voltage amplitude and its phase are indicated in Table 1.
 Fig. 2 shows the vector plot for the induced voltage in the secondary coil, when the load resistance is large and small.
 The amplitude is shown by the vector length, and the phase is shown by the slope of the vector.
 When the load resistance is large the amplitude is almost the same and a phase difference of 120 deg is maintained, so the transformer is in a balanced state.
 On the other hand, when the load resistance is small there is a gap in amplitude between each phase, so the transformer is in an unbalanced state because the phase difference does not reach 120 deg.

-Magnetic Flux Density – Intensity Distribution
+Magnetic Flux Density – RMS Distribution

-Fig. 3 shows the magnetic flux density – intensity distribution of the transformer when the load resistance large and small.
+Fig. 3 shows the magnetic flux density – RMS distribution of the transformer when the load resistance large and small.
 When the load resistance is large the magnetic flux density is distributed almost symmetrically, but when it is small the current in each phase is unbalanced, which makes the magnetic flux density asymmetric.